andybrewer/mvp/README.md

 # MVP.css — Minimalist stylesheet for HTML elements

 Out of the box CSS styling for HTML elements.
-No class names, no framework to learn.
+No class names and no frameworks to learn.

 `<link rel="stylesheet" href="https://unpkg.com/mvp.css">`